sercankulcu/sercankulcu.github.io/_posts/2006-12-03-the-last-days-of-the-floppy-disk.md

   - technology
 ---

-For years, the floppy disk was one of the most normal objects around a computer.
-We carried documents, homework, small programs, and configuration files on a square piece of plastic that could disappear into a pocket.
-The 1.44 MB capacity felt useful because many of the things we moved were small enough to fit.
+For most of my computing life, the floppy disk was one of the most normal objects in the room.
+Documents, homework, small programs, configuration files: these moved between computers on a square piece of plastic small enough to disappear into a pocket.
+The 1.44 MB capacity of the 3.5-inch high-density disk — the format that became standard in 1987 — felt reasonable because many of the things we wanted to move were small enough to fit.

-Now the floppy is slowly becoming an object from another period.
-New computers increasingly arrive without floppy drives, while USB flash drives are becoming cheaper and easier to find.
-A small flash drive can hold hundreds of times more data and does not make the same worrying mechanical sounds when a file is being read.

-The change is obviously an improvement.
-I do not miss the message telling me that a disk cannot be read, especially when the only copy of an important file is on it.
-I do not miss dividing a larger archive across several disks or discovering that one damaged disk has made the whole set useless.
-Convenience is winning for good reasons.

-Still, technology becomes emotional when we have used it long enough.
-The sound of a floppy drive belongs to a particular kind of computer memory for me.
-Saving a file was a more visible action.
-The disk had to be inserted, the drive made noise, and we waited.
-Storage felt like a physical event.

-USB flash drives make the same task almost invisible.
-We can carry hundreds of documents, photographs, and programs without thinking about capacity in the same way.
-External hard drives are becoming more common too.
-The unit of everyday storage is moving from megabytes toward gigabytes.

-This makes me wonder which objects around today's computer will look equally old in another ten years.
-Technology rarely tells us when a normal object is becoming historical.
-One day we simply notice that we have not used it for a long time.
+Now, in December 2006, the floppy is becoming an artifact.

+## The transition

+IBM introduced the 8-inch floppy disk in 1971 as a way to distribute microcode for mainframes.
+The 5.25-inch format followed in 1976, smaller and more practical for personal computers.
+Sony developed the 3.5-inch format in the early 1980s, and by the late 1980s and through the 1990s, the 3.5-inch HD disk was the universal medium for software distribution and personal file transfer.

+Apple removed the floppy drive from the original iMac in 1998 — a decision that was criticized as arrogant at the time, but that reflected an early read on where storage was going.
+The iMac shipped with a CD drive and a USB port.
+External USB floppy drives were available for $50 if you needed one.

+The alternatives took several years to arrive in force.
+Zip drives (Iomega, 100MB and later 250MB) were a partial solution in the late 1990s, expensive but capable.
+CD-RW drives allowed rewritable optical storage but required software and a few minutes to burn.
+The decisive replacement arrived more quietly: USB flash drives, first commercially available in 2000 (Trek Technology, 8MB, about $50), have dropped in price and grown in capacity every year since.
+In December 2006, a 512MB drive costs around $15–20.
+It holds the equivalent of 355 floppy disks and fits in a pocket without the mechanical fragility.

+## What is lost

+I do not miss the technical frustrations: the disk that refused to read on the second machine, the failed backup discovered at the worst possible moment, the cheerful announcement that a disk could not be formatted.
+One 1.44MB disk held a comfortable amount in 1995 and became inadequate almost faster than I noticed.

+But I miss the physicality of the medium in a minor way.
+Saving a file to floppy was a visible action: insert the disk, hear the drive engage, see the light, wait.
+Storage felt like a physical event with a beginning and an end.
+USB flash drives make the same transfer nearly invisible.

+The floppy disk will become fully historical when the generation that used it as a normal object ages out.
+A curious thing is that the icon for "save" in almost every application — including modern ones — is still the image of a 3.5-inch floppy disk.
+Many people who use this icon daily have never touched the object it represents.
+The symbol outlasted the technology it described, which is a strange kind of immortality for a storage medium from 1987.

 I still have a few floppy disks in a drawer.
-I am not sure what is on them, and I am even less sure whether I could read all of them now.
-Maybe that is the right ending for an old storage technology: a small object still holding data, even after the rest of the world has moved on.
+I am uncertain what is on them, and uncertain whether I could read all of them if I tried.
+Magnetic media degrades over decades.
+The data may already be gone, stored in a format on a medium attached to hardware that is increasingly difficult to find.
+That is the right ending for a physical storage medium: slowly unreadable, even if still present.